Triangle

 Course overview

 Learn how to identify and develop targeted treatments for some of the world’s most challenging diseases.
-You will learn about key aspects of the drug discovery journey, from target identification, through drug synthesis and biological evaluation, all the way to considering intellectual property and clinical treatment.
+You will learn about key aspects of the drug discovery journey.
+This will cover target identification, through drug synthesis and biological evaluation, all the way to considering intellectual property and clinical treatment.
+You will then complete an individual research project with a dedicated supervisor supporting your work, alongside researchers who are transforming lives and improving societies.

 Accredited by the RSC